ziasyed2000/Chat-Application/README.md

 * Creating a personal and safe messaging environment without storing a message history.

 # Installation
-Installation is simple, just download the repo, cd into the "ReactComputerVisionTemplate.main" directory, and run the following commands (in order) to get started:
+Installation is simple, just clone the repo, cd into the directory, and run the following commands (in order) to get started:
 ```
 npm i
 ```